Seasonality Trading App

 If you are looking to analyse only one Stock or ETF for seasonality over the 52 weeks period, you will use this input section.
 This is enabled by ticking the box next to “Single Stock/ETF/Index, 52 Weeks“.
 The input screen switches to a different format as shown in the image below.

-Inputs to the Seasonality trading application - main section
+Inputs to the Seasonality trading app - main section

 The main input section has 8 filter criteria marked from 1 to 8 followed by a submit button at 9 as shown in the image below.